ProtonMail/go-srp/README.md

 Please see [LICENSE](LICENSE.txt) file for the license.

 ## Doc

 [Secure Remote Password (SRP) Protocol](https://protonmail.com/blog/encrypted_email_authentication/)

 ## Folders

-the root folder contains the main logic.
+The `root` folder contains the main logic.

-windows forder contains the warpper for .net.
+The `windows` folder contains the warpper for .net.

 ## Setup